ismael221/OpenStreamify/README.md

 ## Security

-The application uses **JWT tokens** for authentication and authorization.
-After logging in, the user receives a token that must be included in the header of all subsequent requests to protected routes.
+The application uses **JWT tokens** and **OAuth2** for authentication and authorization.
+After logging in, the user receives a token or/and a cookie that must be included in the header of all subsequent requests to protected routes.

-## Future Improvements

-- Integration with messaging services for high-scale processing using **RabbitMQ**.
-- Implementation of a **CDN** to enhance streaming performance at scale.
-- Support for multiple video qualities in HLS.
-- Implementation of **Redis** cache to optimize system performance.

 ## Contributing